 Our ACN is 143 506 594, and our ABN is 73 143 506 594.

-Our constitution sets out the objects of OII Australia, as a not-for-profit company:
+Our constitution sets out the objects of OII Australia, as a not-for-profit company.
+The objectives underwent minor revision at our 2014 AGM:

-- support and empower intersex individuals including through the use of online forums, social activities and face to face meetings;
+- support and empower intersex individuals and their families including through the use of online forums, social activities and face to face meetings;

-- increase the support, awareness and commitment of individuals, community, business and government, with respect to the human rights of, and legal protections for, people who are intersex and services appropriate for them;
+- increase the support, awareness and commitment of individuals, community, business, medicine and government, with respect to the human rights of, and legal protections for, people who are intersex and services appropriate for them;

 - engage and partner with other organisations that share common goals with the company;